 Dekhistan Ruins

-Dekhistan was once a flourishing Silk Road state whose great capital Misrian rivaled Merv and Konye-Urgench.
-Dekhistan Oasis is the most significant archaeological site of the Balkan Region, which was occupied for some 3,000 years from the end of the 3rd-millennium BC until the early 15th century.
-From the 9th century, its capital was the city of Misrian, which included an area of some 200 ha and was supported by an extensive irrigation system.
+Dekhistan (or Dehistan) was once a flourishing Silk Road state whose great capital Misrian rivaled Merv and Konye-Urgench.
+Dekhistan Oasis is the most significant archaeological site of the Balkan Region, which was occupied for some 3 000 years from the end of the 3rd-millennium BC until the early 15th century.
+From the 9th century, its capital Misrian, which included an area of some 200 ha, was supported by an extensive irrigation system.
 Misrian reached its peak under the Khorezmshahs when it was a major hub along the Silk Route from Khorezm to the Caspian region of northern Iran and on to the Arabian Peninsula.
-Misrian was raided by the Mongols but succeeded to re-establish itself, only to be abandoned altogether around the start of the 15th century, possibly due to the decline of its irrigation system or perhaps linked to excessive deforestation of the nearby slopes of the Kopet Dag.
-Experts prove that the region suffered an ecological catastrophe sometime in the 15th century.
-The forests of the Kopet Dag to the east had been exploited for centuries until the water supply failed for some reason and the well-watered slopes finally became a barren, deeply eroded lunar landscape that still dominates the region today.
+Misrian was raided by the Mongols but succeeded to re-establish itself, only to be abandoned altogether around the start of the 15th century, possibly due to the decline of its irrigation system or perhaps linked to excessive deforestation of the nearby slopes of the Kopet Dag mountains.

-Initial excavations here have also revealed the remains of several caravanserais that once served the Silk Road traders, testimony to the value of the trade routes on which Misrian stood.
+Initial excavations here have also revealed the remains of several caravanserais that once served the Silk Road traders, testimony to the value of the trade routes on which the Misrian stood on.
 The entire site is littered with porcelain, coins and other fragments of life at the time of the city’s collapse.
 Much of the city is buried in sand, clay and mud with dune-like lumps, while the city walls have been decreased to giant verges surrounding the site.
 Inside the citadel, a small section of the city has been excavated and restored, revealing what is thought to have been a madrassa.

 Mosque of the Khorezmshah Mohammed

 The city of Misrian was protected by a double row of walls, punctuated by semicircular towers.
 Within these walls, only few monuments have survived.
 One of the most attractive ones, comprises the two sides of the portal of the Mosque of the Khorezmshah Mohammed.
 These twin columns, reaching a height of 18 m, are beautifully decorated with brickwork and turquoise glaze in fine geometrical and floral designs, with calligraphic work identifying the names of the architects and the Khorezmshah, who ruled at the start of the 13th century.
-The area around the mosque has been excavated and restored, offering numerous fired-brick column bases both in the mosque and surrounding the courtyard in front.
-A slightly bizarre sight in the center of the courtyard is the presence of three evergreen trees, surrounded by a metal fence with an inscription telling that the trees were planted in 1993 at the instruction of the president.

-Minarets
+Dekhistan Minarets

 In the corner of the courtyard stand the remains of a minaret now reaching a height of around 20 m, and with a diameter of 7 m at the base.
 This minaret appears something of a duckling when compared with the Abud-Jafar Ahmed Minaret, which stands about 120 m away, and is preserved to a similar height.
+You can climb both minarets for good views of the city’s layout, though it might be a guano-intensive experience.

 Abdul-Jafar Ahmed Minaret